 The jackpot will be the largest since a Powerball prize that climbed to $564.1 million last February before it was won by players from North Carolina, Texas and Puerto Rico.
 Powerball is played 44 states as well as the District of Columbia, the U.S. Virgin Islands and Puerto Rico.

-Here are more details about the giant jackpot:
+Here are more details about the big lottery payoff:

 The odds are one in 292.2 million, which means you're really, really, really unlikely to win.
-To put those odds in perspective, they're about the same as the chance of flipping a coin and getting heads 28 times in a row.
+For some comparison, your chance of being struck by lightning in a year is about one in 960,000.
 But as lottery officials often note, you have no chance of winning if you don't buy a ticket.

 POOLING YOUR MONEY

-Some players feel they improve their chance of winning by pooling their money with co-workers, with a promise to split the winnings.
-While that can increase the fun of playing, the odds of winning are so tiny that adding 50 or 100 chances doesn't change much.
-Lottery officials recommend that if people pool their money, they put in writing how they plan to split the prize — since it's easy for misunderstandings to crop up when hundreds of millions of dollars are at stake.
+Some players feel they increase their odds of winning by pooling their money with co-workers, with a promise to split the winnings.
+Joining with colleagues and friends can increase the fun of playing, but the odds of winning are so tiny that adding 50 or 100 chances doesn't matter much.
+Lottery officials recommend that if people pool their money, they put down rules in writing for splitting the prize, as it's easy for misunderstandings to crop up when hundreds of millions of dollars are at stake.